-Schedule: Evaluate Aalternative fFunding and fFinancing mMechanisms by
+Schedule: Evaluate alternative funding and financing mechanisms by

-December 31, 2023 within 6 Months of the Housing Element Adoption; Develop sStrategy within 1 Year of the Housing Element Adoption y June 30, 2024; Review and uUpdate sStrategy bBi-aAnnually; Apply for funding annually Ongoing
+December 31, 2023; Develop strategy by June 30, 2024; Review and update strategy bi-annually; Apply for funding annually

 7. Replacement of Affordable Units

 Consistent with the requirements of Government Code Section 65583.2(g), development projects on sites in the housing inventory (Appendix A) that have, or have had within the past five years preceding the application, residential uses restricted with rents affordable to low- or very low-income households or residential uses occupied by low- or very low-income households, shall be conditioned to replace all such units at the same or lower income level as a condition of any development on the site, and such replacement requirements shall be consistent with Section 65915(c)(3).